electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron-gt/drivetrain/battery/_index.md

 weight: 7
 ---

-The battery for Audi e-tron is totally on 93.4kWh.
+The battery for Audi e-tron and RS e-tron GT is totally on 93.4kWh.
 It has totally 33 modules with 12 cells each that gives totally 396 cells.

 The waterproof housing is a sandwich construction consisting of a cover at the top and a bulkhead plate at the bottom.
 The truss-design battery frame with multiple subdivisions is mounted in between.
 The cooling elements are glued on underneath the bulkhead plate.